For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Who is eligible for New Style Jobseeker's Allowance?

-The eligibility criteria for New Style Jobseeker's Allowance is a lot more straightforward than it is for Universal Credit.
+The eligibility criteria for New Style Jobseeker's Allowance is more straightforward than it is for Universal Credit.
 You should be eligible to claim New Style Jobseeker's Allowance if you:

 • Are aged over 18, but under the State Pension age (although there are some exceptions for those aged 16 or 17)